thetrung/06-Ledger/README.md

-# Mina zkApp: 06 Ledger
+# Mina zkApp: 06-zkLedger

-This template uses TypeScript.
+An attempt to build on-chain && off-chain Ledger to secure wallets with a single MINA account.

 ## How to build